 Types of rooms available:

 - Private Room Double Bed (Ensuite Bathroom)

 Amenities and features:

-- Coworking space with nice view, ergonomic chairs and fireplace
+- Coworking space with a nice view, ergonomic chairs and a fireplace

 - Cosy chill room with projector and couches